-Instructions for an Online Curriculum Mapping Survey
+Instructions for Curriculum Mapping Online

 It is critical to have clear, detailed instructions for online curriculum mapping, especially if some of the participants are mapping their courses from a distance and have limited or no opportunity to discuss the process in person.
-Although it is preferable to offer a workshop or drop-in session in which people within the same program can discuss the mapping scale and the process of mapping their course, this is not always possible.
+Although it is preferable to offer a workshop or drop-in session so people within the same program can discuss the mapping scale and the process of mapping their course, this is not always possible.
 Good instructions will help to ensure that the mapping information is accurate.